SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Pinkie opened the magazine and read the nice things in it to Rarity.

-"This dress is so beautiful; I need it right now." [comma splice]
+"This dress is so beautiful; I need it right now."

-A tinge of blush returned to Rarity's face.
+A small blush returned to Rarity's face.

 "Rarity has outdone herself once again.
-This is just wow!" [comma splice]
+This is just wow!"

 Pinkie spun around and lay down next to Rarity, showing her the inside of the magazine.

 "I need this dress in my life!
-Where can I buy one for me and my husband?" [comma splice]
+Where can I buy one for me and my husband?"

 The two snickered together.
 Rarity took the issue in her magic so Pinkie could point with her hooves.

-"The level of care and attention put into this dress is like none other." ["care and attention" are plural.
-You could, alternatively, go for something like "the care and attention put into this dress are unmatched"]
+"The level of care and attention put into this dress are unmatched."

 Pinkie pointed at another one.

 "This dress is almost as cute and pretty as the pony who made it!"

 Rarity blushed deeply.
-"Do I have a secret admirer?" [full-on is misspelled, and an adjective incorrectly used adverbially besides]
+"Do I have a secret admirer?"

 Pinkie pointed at the name attached to the quote.
 "I don't think they're so secret."